julsql/julsql/README.md

 # Hi there 👋

-I'm Juliette, a French engineer who loves to code! 👩‍💻
+I'm Jul SQL, a French engineer who loves to code! 👩‍💻

 I love Python 🐍, Java ☕️ and many other languages.
 I always try to have a project in progress, whether personal or for school.
 I hope you will be as enthusiastic about my projects as I am about them! 🤩